“Today, I will do what others won’t, so that tomorrow,

 Each seat has a specific and important role in that boat.

 But then, all seats must come together and work as one highly united boat or team.

 Success will only come to a boat when everyone is working together for the good of their boat.

 Only boats can be stars.

 Excellent Physical Fitness: Rowing is a non-impact, total body, aerobic workout.
 It uses your legs, core, back and arms while also developing your cardiovascular system.
 There is no stress on your knees and no concussions to worry about.
 You will become very fit and strong.
 We use rowing and cross training to get you in your best shape possible.
 You will probably never be as fit as when you are a rower.
 And, you do not have to join as an athlete.
-Rowing will turn you into an athlete and you will learn how to do workouts which you can use for the rest of your life.
+Rowing will turn you into an athlete and you will learn how to workout which you can use for the rest of your life.

 Mental Focus: Although Rowing is very physical, it is also requires mental strength or focus.
 It is a complete connection of mind and body.
 While you are giving it 100% physically, you must also think about your technique – your hand height, the balance of the boat, the sequence of your body.
-You are always trying to achieve the perfect stroke while at the same time being in perfect sync with every other rower in your boat.
+You are always trying to achieve the perfect stroke while at the same time be in perfect sync with every other rower in your boat.
 Additionally, you will use your mind to keep you going when you get tired.
 Rowing will help you to be physically and mentally strong.

 Goal Setting: In Rowing, you are constantly setting goals and trying to attain them – whether it’s a run time, an erg time or a split in your boat.
 You start out with very easy goals and work up at your own, individual pace to attain goals you never would have thought possible.
 Learning how to set goals and achieve them, one step at a time, is something you can use in school, work and life.